openapi4j/openapi4j/docs/operation-validator.md

-# OpenAPI for java Operation validator project home
+# OpenAPI Operation validator module

 This is the home page of the openapi4j Operation validator project for Java (or JVM platform in general).